 What happens to your Social Security benefits if your ex-spouse dies?

 If the unfortunate occurs and your ex-spouse passes away, you may be eligible to receive survivors’ benefits under Social Security.
 Your ability to receive benefits would be based on your ex-spouse’s earnings record.
 You can also qualify for a death benefit if your ex-spouse was entitled to receive Social Security benefits.
 However, the marriage must have lasted at least ten years before your divorce was finalized.
 You must be at least sixty years old to receive a survivor’s benefit (or between 50 and 60 if you are disabled).
 You cannot be married, either.
 Finally, if you are entitled to receive a retirement benefit that is at least 100% of your deceased spouse’s benefit then you cannot receive a survivor’s benefit.

 Why is managing risk an important part of a Texas divorce case?

 If you face risk in the way of injury or loss of some sort it would make sense to buy insurance to compensate you if that risk turns into a reality.
 This is why people buy life and health insurance.
 If you get sick, injured, or pass away, these insurance policies would either compensate a beneficiary or could help you shift the burden of paying for expensive procedures and medication.

 When we talk about risk management we are discussing an important topic for people like you who are either contemplating a divorce or are in the beginning stages of a divorce.
 When a divorce happens you will likely need to update the person who is the beneficiary under a life insurance policy.
-Your insurance coverage for health insurance may come to an end at the time of your divorce because your policy is through your spouse’s employer.
+Your coverage for health insurance may end at the time of your divorce because your policy is through your spouse’s employer.